jordlim/ecs171project/README.md

 It's very rare to see a model perform so well, which is good as predicting the number of people in a room has many day to day use cases.
 Numerous companies can take advantage of passive sensors to calculate the number of room occupants at a given time.
 Whether it's an electrical company optimizing energy usage inside a building or emergency services deciphering a hostage situation by using sensor outputs to determine the number of people inside, there are many different ways we can use the results obtained from this project in real-world scenarios.

 # Conclusion
 In our project, we conducted in-depth research on the prediction of the number of people in the room from different perspectives.
 We adopted different preprocessing techniques and multiple machine learning models, including neural networks, logistic regression, decision trees, and support vector machines, to address this issue.
 It is particularly noteworthy that we addressed the issue of category imbalance in the dataset and balanced it using random oversampling techniques.
 In addition, we also attempted dimensionality reduction methods, such as principal component analysis (PCA), to investigate whether there are insignificant characteristics.
 We also know that different sensors have different effects on room occupancy, which may be due to the placement of the sensors.
 This discovery is valuable for deeper research and practical applications.
 Moreover, through cross validation and multiple experiments, we confirmed that the model did not overfit and performed well in predicting the number of people in the room, approaching 100% on the Average Score.
 The project successfully solved the problem of predicting the number of people in a room and demonstrated various data processing and model training methods.
-Future directions:
-This project is not only expected to play a role in the business environment, but also has important applications in emergency services and public safety.
-When facing emergency situations such as hostage negotiations or natural disasters, use models to quickly and accurately identify the number of people in hazardous areas.
-Potential risks can also be prevented through models.
-Helps to more effectively help people avoid danger.
+We expect models like this to play a role in the business environment, but it also has important applications in emergency services and public safety.
+When facing emergency situations such as hostage negotiations or natural disasters, we can potentially use models like this to quickly and accurately identify the number of people in hazardous areas.
+If executed correctly potential risks can be prevented.
+This project is a small showing of the potential of machine learning in real world scenarios.

 # Collaboration
 Jamie Wu - jmewu@ucdavis.edu - GitHub: jamtoabeat\
 -
 Jordan Lim - jflim@ucdavis.edu - GitHub: jordlim \
 -
+- Initialized repository with needed files and provided instructions for efficient remote collaboration
+- Attended team meetings and collaborated on Google Docs to do write-ups for the various milestone assignments
+- Wrote starter code to initialize dataset, split into different types for plots, and resized correlation matrix
+- Added various comments in code and reworked some dataframes
+- Formatted report into required sections for team to work on and added text
+- Formatted unlabeled figures

 Rohan Arumugam - rarumugam@ucdavis.edu - GitHub: rohan-arumugam\
 -
 Elson Jian - egjian@ucdavis.edu - GitHub: ElsonJian\